rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 In reality, there may be demand for more limited forms of participation from individuals who may not meet all four requirements.
 By structuring the incentives to support that demand, there is a greater opportunity to grow the pie of total protocol revenue, which would benefit all participants in the protocol.
 Some examples include:
 - The market can now be opened to ETH Only Node Operators
 - Node Operators can choose the degree of RPL exposure they feel comfortable with (no more cliff)
+- A reduced rate of inflation makes RPL more attractive
-- RPL holders benefit directly from protocol revenue and a reduced rate of inflation
+- For some [RPL Value Capture Options](#rpl-value-capture-options), RPL holders benefit directly from protocol revenue

 ### Node Operator Perspective
 Let’s examine things from a Node Operator perspective, starting with existing tokenomics.
 In the diagrams below, blue will represent ETH and orange will represent RPL (with the value still shown in ETH).
 As a reminder, we are using 8-ETH bonds to compare apples-to-apples against the existing tokenomics.
 The tokenomics rework will include 4-ETH bonds (and later a mix of 4-ETH and 1.5-ETH bonds.)